dhanugupta/cart-aws-lambda/README.md

     Timeout : `30secs` to start with

     Note :
     1. Ensure your Lambda function is using the correct IAM role.
-The role must have the ability to write/read to DynamoDB and S3.
+The role must have the ability to write/read to DynamoDB.
     2. All Lambda interactions are logged in Cloudwatch logs.
 View the logs for debugging.

 2. The Lambda function handler tells Lambda what java method under `com.org.cart.router.RequestRouter` -